MOHIT247ij/MOHIT247ij/README.md

 - 🎓 Completed **BCS** from Tuljaram Chaturchand College of Arts, Science & Commerce, Baramati (Affiliated to SPPU)
 - 🎓 Currently pursuing **MCA** at MIT-WPU, Pune (2025–27 batch)
-- 🔍 Passionate about turning raw data into actionable insights using **SQL, Python, and Power BI**
+- 💻 Aspiring **Full Stack Developer** — comfortable across the stack, from Java/Spring Boot backends to React-based frontends, building and shipping end to end
+- 🐍 Strong focus on **Python** — from data analysis and automation to Machine Learning workflows
+- 📊 Also an aspiring **Data Analyst / Data Scientist**, building on SQL and Power BI to turn raw data into real business insights
-- 🤖 Exploring **AI/ML, Deep Learning, and Computer Vision**
+- 🤖 Deeply curious about **AI/ML, Deep Learning, and Computer Vision**, and how they're reshaping how we work with data
-- 🌱 Currently sharpening my skills in Data Analytics, Data Science, and Applied AI
+- 🌱 Constantly leveling up — currently deepening my skills in Data Analytics, Data Science, and Applied AI through hands-on projects and certifications
+- 🏆 Cisco Networking Academy certified across Data Analytics, AI, and SQL
-- 💬 Ask me about Power BI dashboards, SQL, Java, or Python-based ML projects
+- 💬 Ask me about Power BI dashboards, SQL query optimization, Java backends, or Python-based ML models
+- ⚡ Fun fact: I learn best by building — every concept I pick up turns into a project on this profile

 ---